elliotec/greenery/file.txt

-You will contract a rare disease.
+You will triumph over your enemy.